Rogger1412/soc-ai-security-agent/README.md

 investigate https://example.com
 ```

-The AI agent then **detects the intent and runs the appropriate investigation tools automatically.**
+The AI agent automatically **detects the user’s intent and runs the appropriate investigation tools.**

 ---

 # 🧠 How the AI Agent Works

-The system follows a simplified **SOC investigation pipeline**:
+The system follows a simplified **SOC investigation workflow**:

 ```
 User Input